JoKenPo/digital-garden/studies/Nulinga/Inglês - Resumos.md

 - *We use HAVE TO to show that the obligation comes from another person or institution, not the speaker.*

 underestimate

+common sense

+Morning: Join in the tour of facilities,
+Lunchtime: Meeting with Jacinta and the other person Dele Pathel
+Afternoon: Introduce to the team

+1 welcome
+2 meet you
+3 journey
+4 any trouble to
+5 let me take
+6 get you
+7 runs through
+8 thought you could
+9 we will catch up again
+10 you'll get a chance
+11 make sure
+12 don't worry about

+hang onto = continuar carregando

+do you have ID
+you need the ID to move around // to go through // walk around every day at midday//noon

+invite